antonyorton/conformal-mapping/README.md

 # conformal-mapping
-This is a repository to store some experiments with conformal mapping
+This is a repository to store some experiments with conformal mapping.
+ 1. shwarzchristoffel.jl